 Your home entryway offers the very first glimpse of your home and gives your visitors their first impression of you.
 Your entryway can have both style and massive storage potential.
 Entryway storage is perfect for picking up and dropping off necessities when heading out or returning home.
 If you’re ready to upgrade your entryway with clever storage options, we’ve put together a list of ideas that’ll help.

 First on our list is the storage bench, one of the best ways to enhance entryway storage.
-If there is enough space for a table in your entryway, consider fitting a storage bench there.
+If there is enough space for a table in your entryway, consider fitting a storage bench there, suggests The Spruce.
 A storage bench can hold all sorts of items, including bags and shoes.
 Also, it’ll provide a place to sit while you put on or take off your shoes, or if you’re waiting for someone to finish getting ready.

 Shoes bring dirt, mud, and germs into the house, and it’s best to remove them right at the doorstep.
 Consider adding shoe storage to the entryway so you don’t have to bring your shoes into the rest of the home.

 Shoe storage will do more than add functionality, too — it can also add style to the entryway if you opt for an aesthetically-pleasing storage option.
+Bob Vila says shoe storage racks or benches will make your entryway look neat.
 Plus, you’ll keep your home sanitary and prevent the spread of germs.

 There are a few different options when it comes to shoe storage.
 Some storage benches have a cushion on top, making it more comfortable to sit on.
 Or, you can look for tall storage units to accommodate a lot of shoes.
 The type of shoe storage you buy will depend on how many people are in the home.